cmwen/private-chat-hub-v3/docs/PRODUCT_ROADMAP.md

 ## Phase 1: Foundation

-**Goal:** Deliver a fully functional chat app for self-hosted and local models.
+**Goal:** Deliver a fully functional cross-device chat app for self-hosted and local models.
 This is the MVP — everything else builds on it.

 ### Key Features